 But once they became matured one lobe was shorter than the other.
 The morphological appearance of the ovaries of A. lineatus allowed the categorization of five maturity stages (Plate 1).
 The characteristics of each maturity stage are described in Table -1.
-The distinctive features of ovarian developmental stages are as follows:
+Plate 2 illustrates the distinctive features of the ovarian developmental stages.